-My current personal goals are to take my OTTB Uma through the levels of endurance racing, to become a Decade Team together, and to compete at national and international levels.
+My personal goals are to take my OTTB Uma through the levels of endurance racing, to become a Decade Team together, and to compete at national and international competition.

 MY EQUESTRIAN BACKGROUND